 · the coursework is consistent with a liberal arts curriculum;

 · coursework taken abroad does not duplicate coursework for which students have already earned Dickinson credit.

 Final determination of credit will be made by the registrar.
 Determination of credit to fulfill major, minor or distribution requirements will be made by the relevant academic department.
 Students participating in off-campus programs are expected to take a normal full-time course load as defined by the host program or institution.
 Students studying on non-Dickinson programs should consult a representative of their host program regarding the number of courses that constitutes a normal full load; the host institution's normal full load will transfer back as 4 Dickinson credits.
-To take more than 4 credits per semester on a non-Dickinson program, a student must petition to Carla Maranto-Arnold, Study Abroad Coordinator.
-If a student registers for more than the maximum credits allowed without the permission of the Office of Global Education, the course credit will not transfer.
+To take more than 4 credits per semester on a non-Dickinson program, a student must petition to Samantha Brandauer, Executive Director If a student registers for more than the maximum credits allowed without the permission of the Office of Global Education, the course credit will not transfer.